symengine/symengine/docs/Doxygen/md/doc_guide.md

 The salient points are:

-- `@file` must be present and is simply the filename
+- `@file` must be present and is simply the filename.
-- `@author` is **always** SymEngine Developers
+- `@author` is **always** SymEngine Developers.
-  - We let `git` handle more granular attribution
+  - We let `git` handle more granular attribution.
-- `@date` is the date the file was last modified
+- `@date` is the date the file was last modified.
-  - This is inclusive of documentation changes
+  - This is inclusive of documentation changes.
-- `@brief` should be a single line about the contents of the file
+- `@brief` should be a single line about the contents of the file.
-- `Created on:` is not a Doxygen directive, but should be present
+- `Created on:` is not a Doxygen directive, but should be present.
-- The paragraph is meant to describe the logical layout of the file
+- The paragraph is meant to describe the logical layout of the file.
-  - `@ref` tags are meant to allow the user to jump to relevant sections more easily
+  - `@ref` tags are meant to allow the user to jump to relevant sections more easily.

 Note that this block is to appear before any `#ifndef` and `#include` preprocessor directives.